 The mining industry is the main source of industrial activity in Nunavut, which is being explored for uranium, diamonds, gold and precious metals, base metals, iron, coal, and gemstones.
-In addition to major mining development projects, other land use activities are also present in the territory and, as required under Section 7.11 of the Project EIS guidelines, were considered for potential interactions with the Project (see Volume 2, Section 4 for more detail).
+In addition to major mining development projects, other land use activities were also considered for potential interactions with the Project, as required under Section 7.11 of the Project EIS guidelines (see Volume 2, Chapter 4 for more detail).

-No past, present, or foreseeable projects that could potentially interact with the residual effects of the Hope Bay Project lie within the marine water quality assessment RSA.
-Given that the Project residual effects were confined to the LSA, no cumulative effects to the marine water quality VEC were predicted.
+The potential residual effects identified for the Madrid Boston Project and the Hope Bay Development as a whole were confined to the LSA.
+Given that no past, present, or foreseeable projects that could potentially interact with the residual effects of the Project lie within the marine LSA, no cumulative effects to the marine water quality VEC are predicted.

-8.7 TRANSCONDITIONAL EFFECTS
+8.7 TRANSBOUNDARY EFFECTS